DUAC vs. DUI- No Real Difference Now

 - SC Traffic Violations

-The criminal defense firm Robert J. Reeves P.C. aggressively defends DUI cases throughout South Carolina, including in the cities of Rock Hill, Fort Mill, Tega Cay, York, Columbia, Charleston, North Charleston, Mount Pleasant, and Beaufort.
+The criminal defense firm Robert J. Reeves P.C. practices DUI law throughout South Carolina, including in the cities of Rock Hill, Fort Mill, Tega Cay, York, Columbia, Charleston, North Charleston, Mount Pleasant, and Beaufort.